nosas/blog/performance_classification/article.md

 Positive labels are labels that the model is expected to predict correctly.
 They are chosen by the model author and represent the class that the model is expected to predict.

-Suppose that we chose "cat" as the positive label in the cat vs dog classification problem above.
+Suppose that we selected "cat" as the positive label in the cat vs. dog classification problem above.
-We could then calculate the model's precision by asking **"what proportion of cat predictions were actually cats?"**
+We could then calculate the model's precision by asking, **"what proportion of cat predictions were actually cats?"**
 For instance, if the model correctly predicted 3 cat samples as cats (TP = 3), but incorrectly predicted 2 dog samples as cats (FP = 2), then precision = 3/5 = 60%.

 Positive labels are used to frame the model's performance given a specific task - such as precisely predicting cats.